vmenezes/ansible-mult-stage-sample/README.md

 # ansible-mult-stage-sample

-This is a sample of hot to organiza Vagrant/Ansible to have 1 local environment for development and 2 cloud ones for staging/production.
+This is a sample of how to organize Vagrant/Ansible to have 1 local environment for development and 2 cloud ones for staging/production.

 Local environment is a Ubuntu 18.04 VirtualBox created by Vagrant and setup